Thursday, April 26, 2012

 While I do not do these after every lesson, I do like to incorporate them here and there, especially if we are introducing some pretty complex concepts.
 Plus, I find it keeps kids more accountable to their own learning.

 Do you use Exit Slips in your class?
-If you like my slip, feel free to download the freebie in my TpT Store!
+If you like my slip, feel free to download it here from Google Docs!!

 Using Student Photos to Teach Conventions